pierreprinetti/wp-permamod/README.md

 wp-permamod
 ===========

-Wordpress plugin to modify links to posts and pages adding anchors.
+A Wordpress plugin that adds anchor reference to post and page links.